 If a script coverage service just offers reader initials and a tiny blurb about the reader, they’re not being straight with you.
 Demand names, brief biographies of the readers so you know what kind of background they have, and photos if possible.
 People who aren’t proud of their work are the ones hiding behind anonymity.

-Script coverage buyer’s guide Tip #2: Some script coverage services are just fronts for the same exact service
+Script coverage buyer’s guide Tip #2: Some script coverage services are just fronts for the exact same company

 When searching for a script coverage service, you’ll find a ton of lists touting the “Top 5 Best Script Coverage Services.”
 Be aware that very few, if any, are honest lists.
-The now-defunct Screencraft script service purchased a slew of smaller companies and fooled dozens of writers by pretending those services were all distinct, individual companies, such as WeScreenplay, Coverfly, and Launch Pad.
+The now-defunct Screencraft script service purchased a handful of smaller companies then fooled dozens of writers by portraying those services as distinct, individual companies, such as WeScreenplay, Coverfly, and Launch Pad.

-Script coverage buyer’s guide Tip #3: Avoid services that bait you into script contests
+Script coverage buyer’s guide Tip #3: Don’t get baited into script contests and other hooey

 It’s become fashionable to entice screenwriters into buying feedback on their screenplays by tying it to online listing sites such as “The Black List” or script contests (PS, most script contests are scams).
 Why it’s fashionable is because a huge percentage of writers looking for screenwriting feedback are gullible, and believe that a script contest or listing site is the “only way” they can “break into Hollywood.”